Why are My Hydrangea Leaves Turning Brown?

 How to Avoid Excessive Wind:

-- Transplant hydrangea to a new location.
+- Transplant the hydrangea to a new location.

 - Plant a small tree to resist the wind.

-Reason 4: Miss-handled Transplantation
+Reason 4: Mis-handled Transplantation

-Be careful from transplant shock!
+Be careful of transplant shock!
 Your hydrangeas are not ready for a sudden change in environment.
 Sometimes, people move the pots into an indoor location after planting the hydrangea outside.
 The lack of moisture can turn the leaves brown in such cases.

 How to Avoid Mishandled Transplantation: